Newborns may become infected at birth or after birth.

 If herpes infection of the newborn is not treated, it usually progresses to severe problems.
 About 85% of babies with untreated widespread herpes infection die.
 About 50% of newborns with untreated brain infection die.
 Death is not common among newborns whose infection is limited to the skin, eyes, or mouth.
 Without treatment, at least 65% of survivors of widespread disease or brain infection have severe neurologic problems.

-Appropriate treatment with antiviral drugs decreases the death rate and significantly increases the likelihood of normal development.
+Appropriate treatment with antiviral medications decreases the death rate and significantly increases the likelihood of normal development.

 Efforts to prevent transmission from the mother to the newborn have not been very effective.
 However, women who have blisters on their genitals near the time of delivery should be tested for herpes simplex infection.

-When given to women during the last few weeks of pregnancy, the antiviral drugs acyclovir or valacyclovir may prevent recurrences at the time of delivery and decrease the need for cesarean delivery.
+If women are known to have had a herpesvirus infection, they may be given the antiviral medication acyclovir or valacyclovir during the last few weeks of pregnancy.
+These medications may prevent recurrences at the time of delivery and decrease the need for cesarean delivery.

-Newborns who have a widespread infection are given the antiviral drug acyclovir by vein (intravenously) for 3 weeks and then by mouth for 6 months.
+Newborns who have a widespread infection are given the antiviral medication acyclovir by vein (intravenously) for 3 weeks and then by mouth for 6 months.
 Newborns who have a localized infection are given acyclovir intravenously for 2 weeks.
-This drug does not cure the infection but helps keep it from spreading and limits the symptoms.
+This medication does not cure the infection but helps keep it from spreading and limits the symptoms.

 Eye infections are treated with trifluridine, iododeoxyuridine, or vidarabine drops as well.